toammann/OpenEMS_MultiTermDebyeExperiments/Readme.md

 <p align = "center"><img src="./figures/meas_vs_sim_s21.png" alt="fig_sim_model" width="700"></p>
 <p align = "center">Figure 4: Simulation Results - Transmission</p>

 The substrate and conductor losses were added sequentially.
 For comparison the measured transmission is also included.
-We can see, that the simulation has to low loss.
-Even when considering conductor losses by `AddCondSheet()` and a wide band model for the substrates.
+We can see, that the simulation has to low losses.
+Even when  conductor losses are considered by `AddCondSheet()` and a wide band model for the substrates.
 I think that the conductor losses are probably not treated well.
 Copper roughness is not included.
+This is in my experience required.
+Any opinions?

+It would be nice to have a simulation of a commercial simulator for comparison.

 For completeness here is the plot for S11.